 - “Toxic vaccine ingredients in the MMR vaccine cause encephalopathy” – Inaccurate

-- “2019 novel coronavirus contains “pShuttle-SN” sequence proving laboratory origin” – Inaccurate
+- “2019 novel coronavirus contains “shuttle-SN” sequence proving laboratory origin” – Inaccurate

-Overall, we rate The Highwire a Strong Conspiracy as well as a Quackery level Pseudoscience site based on the routine promotion of unproven claims.
-We also rate them Low for factual reporting due to promoting propaganda not aligned with the consensus of science as well as several failed fact checks.
-(D. Van Zandt 5/9/2020)
+Overall, we rate The Highwire a Strong Conspiracy and a Quackery level Pseudoscience site based on the routine promotion of unproven claims.
+We also rate them Low for factual reporting due to promoting propaganda not aligned with the consensus of science and several failed fact checks.
+(D. Van Zandt 5/9/2020) Updated (11/15/2022)